 We set off towards our first hill which was Withypool Common 428m (1404ft) and soon found ourselves having to wade chest deep over the River Exe in the dark.

-Leaving Dunster the trail passes through gentle wooded country until reaching the pretty village of Wootton Courtney.
+The trail climbs steadily up through wooded country round the side of Grabbist Hill out on to the open moorland with fine views along the coast and down to Minehead.
+You continue climbing steadily along the ridge for about 3 miles before dropping down through woodland with a view over the trees of Dunkery Beacon and the path to the summit, your next challenge.
+You must lose most of the altitude gained from Dunster when you drop down to the pretty village of Wootton Courtney.
 We used to frequent the Dunkery Beacon Country House Hotel here which served a good lunch before you tackled the steep climb up Dunkery from where you have an unsurpassed view of West Somerset.

-Descending from Dunkery you soon arrive at Exford Common which is about 2 miles from Exford itself.
-Logistical Leslie will transport you there where you have the choice of the rather swanky White Horse Inn or the Crown Hotel.
+Descending from Dunkery you soon arrive at Exford Common and Porlock Post, about a 2 mile downhill walk and a distance walked of just over 9.5 miles from Dunster and about 2 miles from Exford itself.
+One of our volunteer drivers will transport you there where you have the choice of the rather swanky White Horse Inn or the Crown Hotel.

 If Challacombe be your choice then you be in Deben (Devon) my 'andsome and they do speak different down 'yer.